OregonBanner/experience-manager-65.zh-Hans/help/sites-administering/sharepoint-connector-licenses.md

      This formulation of W3C's notice and license became active on April 05 1999 so as to account for the treatment of DTDs, schema's and bindings.
 See the older formulation for the policy prior to this date.
-Please see our Copyright FAQ for common questions about using materials from our site, including specific terms and conditions for packages like libwww, Amaya, and Jigsaw.
+See our Copyright FAQ for common questions about using materials from our site, including specific terms and conditions for packages like libwww, Amaya, and Jigsaw.
      Other questions about this notice can be directed to site-policy@